palantir/gradle-docker/readme.md

 - `builder` (optional) a string argument which defines which builder buildx should use; defaults to `null`
 - `load` (optional) a boolean argument which defines whether Docker buildx builder should add --load flag, loading the image into the local repository; defaults to `false`
+- `push` (optional) a boolean argument which defines whether Docker buildx builder should add --push flag, pushing the image into the remote registry; defaults to `false`

 To build a docker container, run the `docker` task.
 To push that container to a docker repository, run the `dockerPush` task.